 Today, the Chicago Alumni Chapter is proud of its 200 plus membership, and offers its members a program of activities that is as varied as the members themselves.
 While making sure that we do not become too involved with the operations of our local collegiate chapters, we also recognize that they are the source of many of our future members.
 In recognition of this a number of activities are conducted by The Chicago Alumni Chapter that involve collegiate chapters.
 Begun in 1984, the Chicago Alumni Chapter Invitational Basketball Tournament attracted chapter teams from all over the Midwest.
 In recent years this tournament was modified to become a volleyball tournament.
 In 1982, the Chicago Alumni Chapter instituted the Chapter Efficiency Award, an annual cash award presented to that Great Lakes Region collegiate chapter(s) that achieve the highest point total in excess of 85,000 points.

 In 2000, the Chicago Alumni Chapter established their very first scholarship program, the Thomas M. Mocella Award.
 This scholarship program is named in honor and memory of CAC Past President and Past Grand President Thomas M. Mocella.
+In 2018 the scholarship amount was $1,250.
 Click on the Scholarship link below to read more about this award.